shmuhammad2004/africanlp2022/content/mentorship/Mentorship.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 11  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Submission Instruction"
+title = "Mentorship Sessions"
-#subtitle = "[ADD YOUR LEARNING OBJECTIVES HERE USING MARKDOWN]"
+#subtitle = "[Strengthening African NLP]"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.